CtrlK

 Trigger Term Quality

 Excellent coverage of natural trigger terms users would say: 'ETL pipeline', 'data ingestion', 'data orchestration', 'pipeline issues', 'data workflows', 'ELT', 'medallion architecture', 'batch vs streaming', 'data transformation patterns'.
-These are terms users would naturally use.
+These are terms users would naturally use when requesting this type of help.

 3 / 3